chris-kc-cheng/ftk-excel/README.md

 ## Project 2: Quartile Chart (Stacked Column Chart) with Negative Values

-Excel's built-in stacked column chart cannot span the X axis.
-To workaround this limitation, we have to create two series (positive and negative) as well as blank.
-In the [quartile.xlsx](quartile.xlsx), spreadsheet we used dynamic array formulas to construct the required series.
+Excel's built-in stacked column chart cannot span across the X-axis.
+To work around this limitation, we create two series (positive and negative) along with a blank series.
+In the [quartile.xlsx](quartile.xlsx) spreadsheet, we used dynamic array formulas to generate the required series.

 <img src="images/quartile.png" alt="Quartile Chart" />